rajlaxmi01-max/Customer-Personality-Analysis/README.md

 Data cleaning & loading, Feature Engineering, Attribute correlation & visualistion are the steps performed using python libraries such as pandas, matplotlib, numpy & seaborn.

-Based on the hypothesis that were true and looking at the Pearson correletion matrix, it is concluded that spent is highly correlated with Income and Seniority Group(Customer_For(in Days).
+Based on the hypothesis that were true and looking at the Pearson correletion matrix, it is concluded that spent is highly correlated with Income and Seniority Group.

 Four segments are formed to identify the customers that business needs to focus on for better performance:

 1. A-List: High Income, Old Customers